Modeling the emission spectra of polycyclic aromatic hydrocarbons by recurrent fluorescence: Duschinsky parameters

-Eq.~(\ref{eq:dushinsky}) expresses the possibly different equilibrium positions in the electronic ground and excited states, as well as the different relative orientations of the vibrational eigenmodes.
+The differences between the potential energy surfaces in the electronic ground and excited states cause variations in the equilibrium position and the normal modes, as expressed by Eq.~(\ref{eq:duschinsky}).
 For a $N$-atom system, and denoting by $\vect{x}=(x_1,\dots,x_{3N})$ the set of $3N$ molecular mass-scaled rectilinear coordinates, the electronic ground state potential energy surface is expanded around its equilibrium position $\vect{x}_g$ as

 where $\vect{V}_g$ is the force constant matrix.
-We further denote by $\vect{K}_g$ the $3N\times n$ matrix composed of the $n=3N-6$ vibrational eigenstates of $\vect{V}_g$, and write the ground state vibrational normal modes as
+We further denote by $\vect{L}_g$ the $3N\times n$ matrix composed of the $n=3N-6$ vibrational eigenstates of $\vect{V}_g$, and write the ground state vibrational normal modes as

 A similar harmonic expansion can be performed in the electronic excited state,